- Cataract Specialistsdropdown

 At the discretion of your surgeon, you may need to obtain a medical clearance to have an outpatient procedure from your family physician or cardiologist.
 This clearance is typically valid for up to six months from the date on file.
 This may include a history and physical, and possibly an EKG and chest X-ray.
 You may be required to have additional diagnostic or lab tests at your surgeon’s discretion.
 No food or beverages after midnight, unless instructed otherwise, do NOT eat or drink after midnight on the night prior to your surgery.

-Postpone your diabetic medications until after surgery or reduce the dose if surgery is in the late morning or afternoon.
-If you are not 100% certain as to your physician’s orders regarding your diabetic medications please contact our office by telephone.
-Continue to take your other medications prior to surgery, including aspirin with a small amount of water.
-Carefully follow the instructions that have been provided to you regarding any medications or supplements that you are taking that may act as blood thinners.
-If you are not certain which of your medications or supplements are blood thinners, or which as a side effect, may cause excessive bleeding, please telephone our office.
+You will be given instructions regarding any medications your currently take, such as diabetic medications, at your Pre-Operative Appointment.
+Carefully follow the Pre-Op Instructions sheet that is provided to you during this visit, paying special attention to any medications or supplements that you are taking that may act as blood thinners.
+If you are not certain which of your medications or supplements are blood thinners, or which as a side effect, may cause excessive bleeding, please be sure to ask at your Pre-Operative Appointment.

 What to Wear: